-- an Electronic Telephone Interviewing System script was used to collect telephone interview data in English, Spanish, or Chinese. - To ensure a high response rate to support accurate frailty adjustments for payment, the protocol encouraged a family member, close friend, or caregiver to serve as a proxy respondent when needed.
-PACE organizations staff may serve as a proxy only at the request of the beneficiary, a family member, or other caregiver.
+- The survey vendor attempted telephone follow-up, with at least 12 attempts in those instances when beneficiaries failed to respond after the second mail survey or returned an incomplete mail survey, to obtain responses for missing items.
+A standardized version of an Electronic Telephone Interviewing System script was used to collect telephone interview data in English, Spanish, or Chinese. - To ensure a high response rate to support accurate frailty adjustments for payment, the protocol encouraged a family member, close friend, or caregiver to serve as a proxy respondent when needed.
+A staff member of a PACE organization may serve as a proxy only at the request of the beneficiary, a family member, or other caregiver.